Jeff-Russ/ror-guides/rails-database.md

 	> first user.page # we no longer get the error!
 	> first_page.user # we no longer get the error!

-__NOTE__ that the two method names on the two different sides seem to indicate an identical functionality but they actually behaive differently depending according association method you placed in the model's class.
+__NOTE__ that the two method names on the two different sides seem to indicate an identical functionality but they actually behave differently depending according association method you placed in the model's class.
 This difference will be clarified ones we get our hands on an actual working example but here is a spoiler:
 >
 * `belongs_to_other.other = other_obj` does NOT automatically save
 * `has_one_other.other = other_obj` DOES automatically save and right away